-The financial data included in this MD&A is in accordance with the International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and interpretations of the International Financial Reporting Interpretations Committee ("IFRIC") that are effective as at March 31, 2021.
+The financial data included in this MD&A is in accordance with the International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
 All financial information is presented in thousands of US Dollars unless otherwise indicated.

+The term "fiscal 2022" is used throughout the MD&A and in all cases refers to the period from April 1, 2021 through March 31, 2022.
 The term "fiscal 2021" is used throughout the MD&A and in all cases refers to the period from April 1, 2020 through March 31, 2021.
 The term "fiscal 2020" is used throughout the MD&A and in all cases refers to the period from April 1, 2019 through March 31, 2020.
-The term "fiscal 2019" is used throughout the MD&A and in all cases refers to the period from April 1, 2018 through March 31, 2019.